About Me

 In the mid-sixties we started looking for that "dream" Vermont property - an old farmhouse at the end of a dead end road with meadows, streams and views ... we looked all through Vermont but we always ended up in the Stowe area.
 Luckily for us, we found that "dream" in Waterbury Center.

 We thought that it would be our second home.
-However, each time we came up here, we just did not want to leave, so ... the opportunity allowed us to make our move to Vermont in 1971.
+The opportunity allowed us to make our move to Vermont in 1971.
 Many of our friends thought that we were true pioneers!

 Q. So ... what did you do here?